Respect for Human Rights and the Development of Diversity

 (4) Implement workstyle reforms and develop workplace culture

-To effectively promote diversity and enable every employee to utilize their abilities, employees must be able to balance their work and personal lives.
+Enabling every employee to utilize their abilities and balance their work and home lives is essential to promoting diversity.
 MCC supports its employees with numerous systems designed to meet the needs attendant to a range of life stages.

 Initiatives Related to Child Care

-In fiscal 2017, as part of a support program for employees using child care leave, we made pre-maternity leave meetings between employees and their line managers mandatory and, to facilitate an earlier return from child care leave, set up a “concierge service” to assist parents in finding and securing a spot in a daycare facility.
-As a safety net in case employees are unable to get a place for their child, we partnered with an external daycare facility near our head office (in the Marunouchi/Otemachi area) to secure a number of places for the company from April 2018.
+We have created an environment that supports employees with children from a long-term perspective to make it easier to work while raising children.
+To help avoid difficulties related to taking and returning from child care leave, we have made pre-child care leave (or for women, pre-maternity leave) meetings between employees and their line managers mandatory and, to facilitate an earlier return from child care leave, set up a “concierge service” to assist parents in finding and securing spots in daycare facilities.
+Furthermore, to alleviate concerns about difficulties securing such a spot, ineligibility for certain support systems after children begin their fourth grade school year, or finding a place to care for children during long school breaks, we have partnered with external daycare facilities to secure a number of places for the company.
 Through such measures, we have created an environment that helps employees return to work with confidence.

 We have formulated the action plan below based on the Act for the Promotion of Measures to Support the Nurturing of the Next Generation.